What is Functional Medicine?

 The primary difference between the functional and pathological ranges is the degree of deviation allowed within the normal ranges.
 Pathological ranges are broader, and it is likely that results outside this range ARE indicative of pathology.
-Pathological ranges are determined by taking the average results from all the people (who are mostly diseased and medicated) who are tested at a particular lab over a year.
+Pathological ranges are determined by taking the average results from all the people (who are mostly diseased and medicated) who are tested at a particular lab for over a year.
 Thus, the normal range will be slightly different for every laboratory, and each year the “normal range” changes slightly, based on who was tested at the particular facility.

 Functional ranges are generally narrower than pathological ranges, and it is common for there to be deviations from the functional range which are still within the “normal” pathological range.
-These deviations indicate functional imbalance, but are not indicative of existing pathology.
+These deviations indicate a functional imbalance but are not indicative of existing pathology.
 The functional ranges were developed by the American Association of Clinical Chemists (AACC) and are based on a sample of healthy individuals.
 Utilizing functional ranges to analyze your blood test results allows us to find functional abnormalities before pathology results.
-Often, these “sub-clinical” abnormalities can be reversed through dietary changes, stress reduction, nutritional support and acupuncture to bring your body back into balance before you reach a pathological state.
+Often, these “sub-clinical” abnormalities can be reversed through dietary changes, stress reduction, nutritional support, and acupuncture to bring your body back into balance before you reach a pathological state.

 Urine vs. Blood Tests